 AND GOING AFTER STRANGE FLESH is exhibited at the Kunsthal Charlottenborg’s current exhibition AFGANG 19.
-Tore Hallas invited Dina Amlund for the event AFGANG LIVE to talk about how the fat body is displayed in art, culture and language.
-Dina is a cultural historian and a fatactivist, and this is the talk:
+Tore Hallas invited Dina Amlund for the event AFGANG LIVE to talk about how the fat body is displayed in art, culture, and language.
+Dina is a cultural historian and a fat activist, and this is the talk:

-We have an idea that it was quite OK to be fat in the old days.
+We have the idea that it was quite OK to be fat in the old days.
 That’s not true.
 Thinness has always been worshipped and fatness used as a symbol of what we do not like.
 Constantly repeating that fat was OK in the old days – is just another layer of fatphobia.
 It becomes synonymous with fatness belonging to a time of less knowledge and common sense than now.

 Western culture starts with the Antiquity 5000 years ago, where we see slenderness in the sculpture tradition, in the ceramic paintings and in the descriptions of the gods.
 We also see shapewear in the Antiquity.
 A combination of a vest and a belt to make the body thinner.
 In the Middle Ages, it is also slenderness that is the ideal, which we see in art, literature and fashion.

 There is a widespread notion that fatness was worshiped in the Baroque era and somewhat in the Renaissance.
 People think of the little angles with fat faces.
 But they were painted like very small children.
-We are repeatedly told that, in other and less informed and enlightened times it was a symbol of a status for men to be fat and for women, a symbol of fertility and beauty.
+We are repeatedly told that in other and less informed and enlightened times it was a symbol of status for men to be fat and for women, a symbol of fertility and beauty.

 That is not so.
 I found out because I went hunting for painting, fashion and literature with fat people throughout the ages.

 The term Rubenesque confuses people.
-In our contemporary language it is used to describe fat people, fat women particularly.
+In our contemporary language, it is used to describe fat people, fat women particularly.
 But look at his models.
 They are not fat.
 People are literally amazed when they look at Rubens’ paintings and seeing how not fat they are.
 We have been told that they are fat – so, that is what we see.

 We need to look at Peter Paul Rubens, the origin of the term Rubenesque.
 He lived from 1577-1640, in the Dutch Golden Age which is associated with fatness in paintings.

 These are two of his painting.
 The Judgement of Paris from 1638-40.
-It is the famous story of Prins Paris who were to give an apple to the most desirable of the three most desirable goddesses, Aphfrodite, Athena and Hera.
+It is the famous story of Prins Paris who were to give an apple to the most desirable of the three most desirable goddesses, Aphrodite, Athena and Hera.
 The other painting is The Elevation of the Cross from 1610.

 These paintings are typical for Rubens.
 And what is interesting is that when he painted the most beautiful and desirable women, goddesses, he chose slender models.
 They look like Kate Winslet and Drew Barrymore.
 They are not as skinny as Kiera Knightly or Twiggy.
 But they are definitely not fat.

 And looking at Jesus.
-It is worth noticing that the concept of woman as “the fairer sexe” had not yet been invented at Rubens’ time.
+It is worth noticing that the concept of woman as “the fairer sex” had not yet been invented at Rubens’ time.
 At this time man was the most beautiful gender.
-Because man was made in the image of God and woman was made out of man’s rib.
+Because the man was made in the image of God and the woman was made out of man’s rib.
 They did not mean man is in mankind, they meant the male gender was made in the image of God.

-And so, man is the most beautiful of all God’s creatures – and most beautiful of all was Jesus, because he was both God and man at the same time.
+And so, man is the most beautiful of all God’s creatures – and most beautiful of all was Jesus because he was both God and man at the same time.

 I assure you that if it had been in any way admirable and a symbol of status to be fat Jesus would have been fat in every single painting and on every single crucifix hanging in churches.
 Just like Aphrodite and friends would have been depicted as fat.
 Jesus was painted as thin and white because that was the ideal.

 Yes, paintings of fat people exist.
 But they don’t prove much other than that fat people existed.
-The level of faphobia in the eras leading up to and following the baroque era were perhaps worse – but that does not mean there was no fatphobia during this era with all the thin Jesuses.
+The level of fatphobia in the eras leading up to and following the baroque era was perhaps worse – but that does not mean there was no fatphobia during this era with all the thin Jesuses.
 Fatphobia was very much a structure during the Baroque period as well as all other periods.
 Visiting SMK, the national art gallery in Denmark, they have a really big collection of paintings from this era including several Rubens paintings.
 There are two paintings with fat women, not very fat, but ok, I’ll call them fat.
 There is also a Michael Kvium painting of a fat woman being ridden and whipped by a thin man, there is an art nouveau statue of a very slightly fat woman.
 And a portrait of a somewhat fat man from the 18th century.
 That is it.
 The rest of the bodies on display at SMK are thin.
 Lots of bodies.
 Four paintings and a statue portraying fatness.
 And yes, Rubens did paint some women slightly larger than these three, but not big enough to be categorized as fat.
-They would still be able to buy clothes in today’s clothing shops of the West.
+They would still be able to buy clothes in today’s clothing shops in the West.

 And there are a few paintings of fat men amongst Rubens work.
 He painted Bacchus, the Roman god of wine and intoxication.
 But he was not Jesus, majestic and beautiful.
-He was painted with a kind of funny expression and surrounded by chaos, for instance a naked boy urinating and an elderly man gulping down wine.
+He was painted with a kind of funny expression and surrounded by chaos, for instance, a naked boy urinating and an elderly man gulping down wine.
 Not well-behaved people in that painting, not portraying Bacchus as ideal.

 We still see slenderness used as the embodiment of what we like and fatness used for what we don’t like.
-Have you seen Danmarks Sønner, now playing at cinemas and recently received some award some where in the world?
+Have you seen Danmarks Sønner, now playing at cinemas and recently received some award somewhere in the world?
 It is not a coincidence that the evil nazi is played by a fat actor and that the characters we sympathize with are played by slender actors.

 That is why I am very happy to see the beauty in Tore’s work.
 It is so very beautiful and the words kind of clash with the beauty, the words are so harsh because they tell you about the fatphobic structures.
-For instance, having a partner who thinks you will never leave them because they are per size definition better than you, because they are thin and you are fat.
+For instance, having a partner who thinks you will never leave them because they are per size definition better than you because they are thin and you are fat.